LayersOfAbstraction/LayersOfAbstraction.github.io/_posts/0001-01-27-Setting up a passwordless environment.md

 If it is set to always then you will have to touch it each time there is a change to the account configured with the Yubikey.
 It is far more important that you implement a PIN code for each Yubi key.

-##	Provisioning yubikeys by access control groups
+##	Provisioning Yubikeys by access control groups

 Now that you know how to program the YubiKey and use it to login to a computer operating system or application, you may need to understand how to provision them in an Identity Provider (IDP) if your organization uses one.